 "It's been that way for years.
 Every time you'd go to a seminar, you meet up with investigators nationwide and all they want to talk about is Detroit," said Jon Bozich, who retired in 2001 as the chief of the city's Arson Squad.
 "People used to say the arsons would only stop when the city runs out of fuel.
 It hasn't happened yet. " The Threat to Detroit’s Rebound Isn’t Crime or the Economy, It’s the Mortgage Industry.
 As a young married couple, Steven and Corey Josephson chose to begin their lives together in Detroit.

 They came from Greeley, Colorado, a city that couldn’t be more different.
 It was founded as an experimental utopian community; its majority-white population has more than doubled since 1970; and its unemployment rate is lower than the national average, and about half that of Detroit.
 But in August 2014, they left.
 Corey, a theater and English teacher, grew up in Michigan, and Steven found a position in Detroit’s Teach for America program, teaching science to the youngest kids at Coleman A. Young Elementary School.
 Along with their beagle, Baley, they moved into a house in northeast Detroit near 8 Mile Road.

 Detroit: Organized for failure.
 Detroit has a "strong mayoral" system, with the mayor approving departmental appointments.

 The council approves budgets, but the mayor is not obligated to adhere to any earmarking.
 The city clerk supervises elections and is formally charged with the maintenance of municipal records.
 City ordinances and substantially large contracts must be approved by the council.
+The City Council.
 State prepares to collect city income taxes for Detroit.
 Detroiters and people who work in the city will be able to pay their individual city income taxes electronically starting with the next tax season after the state Treasury Department begins processing the city’s income tax collections in January, officials said today.

 These areas of Detroit were targeted for “urban renewal” in the 1960s which displaced thousands of black residents to public housing complexes.
 Today these areas of Detroit have more vacancy (see map) than others either because the redlined properties were managed by slumlords whose properties deteriorated (see map) more quickly or from renewal efforts that didn’t consider the displacement of black residents.
 Forbes Welcome.
 Forbes Welcome.

 In Detroit, many residents live and shop near hulking vacant buildings that have been abandoned for years, places that attract crime, vagrants, graffiti and scrappers.
 Many of these blighted buildings line well-traveled corridors throughout Detroit’s neighborhoods.
 But exactly who owns them and why they remain in terrible condition for so long remains a mystery to many.
 Standing on her porch on East Outer Drive among a stretch of homes with well-manicured lawns and hedges, Tomika Brown, 41, described the multitude of problems associated with a giant, crumbling building across the street.